jasperweyne/helpless-kiwi/CONTRIBUTING.md

 * Prevent some of the 'Oops' moments.
 * Increase the general level of good will on planet Earth.

-This project has been written using the Symfony framework.
-In general, it's recommended to follow their [best practices](https://symfony.com/doc/current/best_practices.html).

 Kiwi uses a rolling release cycle, to simplify the development process.
 Therefore, all new pull requests must be created from the develop branch.
 Please make sure your local git repository is up-to-date before creating a fork or new branch, as this reduces the chance of merge conflicts later on.
 Currently, the following branches are in use: